 M74 is the designation given to a reproduction disorder affecting salmon (Salmo salar) returning from their feeding migration in the Baltic Sea.
 The syndrome manifests as symptoms and increased mortality during the yolk-sac fry phase.
 The mortality of yolk-sac fry is due to thiamine (vitamin B1) deficiency in the eggs.

-Research conducted by the Natural Resources Institute Finland (Luke) indicates that thiamine deficiency develops when the fat content of food is high and the thiamine content is too low in relation to the dietary energy and unsaturated fatty acid content.
+Research conducted by the Natural Resources Institute Finland (Luke) indicates that thiamine deficiency develops when the fat content of prey fish is very high.
+Then the thiamine concentration is too low in relation to the dietary energy and unsaturated fatty acid content.

 The cause is abundant fatty diet